Does Medicare Cover 24-Hour In Home Hospice Care Services?

 How can we distinguish between dementia and normal aging?
 How can we recognize the early signs of dementia and seek help?

 • Memory loss that disrupts daily life.
-This is one of the most common signs of dementia, especially Alzheimer’s disease.
+This is one of the most common signs of Alzheimer’s disease.
 People with dementia may repeatedly forget recently learned information, important dates, or events or ask for the same information.
 They may also rely on memory aids, such as notes, reminders, or family members, for things they used to handle independently.
 This differs from normal aging, where we may forget things but remember them later.

 • Challenges in planning or solving problems.
 People with dementia may have difficulty following a plan or working with numbers.
 They may need help keeping track of monthly bills, following a recipe, or balancing a checkbook.
 They may also need help concentrating and take much longer to do things than before.
 This differs from normal aging, where we may make occasional errors but can still manage our finances and daily tasks.